 Sequoia Nagamatsu is a Japanese-American writer and managing editor of Psychopomp Magazine, an online quarterly dedicated to innovative prose.
-Originally from Hawaii and the San Francisco Bay Area, he holds an MFA in Creative Writing from Southern Illinois University and a BA in Anthropology from Grinnell College.
-His work has appeared in such publications as Conjunctions, The Southern Review, ZYZZYVA, Fairy Tale Review, and Tin House.
-He is the author of the award-winning short story collection Where We Go When All We Were Is Gone and teaches creative writing at St. Olaf College and the Rainier Writing Workshop Low-Residency MFA program.
+Originally from Hawaii and the San Francisco Bay Area, he holds a Master of Fine Arts in creative writing from Southern Illinois University and a Bachelor of art in anthropology from Grinnell College.
+His work has appeared in such publications as Conjunctions, The Southern Review, ZYZZYVA, Fairy Tale Review and Tin House.
+He is the author of the award-winning short story collection "Where We Go When All We Were Is Gone" and teaches creative writing at St. Olaf College and the Rainier Writing Workshop Low-Residency MFA program.
 He currently lives in Minnesota with his wife, cat, and a robot dog named Calvino.